 ImageFlow / Shutterstock.com

-You’ll want to identify a focus, or niche, for your blog.
+You’ll want to identify a niche for your blog.
 Popular topics include food, family, technology, politics, entrepreneurship, personal finance and travel.
 Blogging isn’t all you’ll do, though.
 To get your blog noticed, you’ll also need to become adept at marketing.

 Prometheus72 / Shutterstock.com

 In this Fiverr blog post, a cartoonist explains how Fiverr.com enabled her to transform her hobby into a moneymaker.
 She details how marketing basic, inexpensive services helps her meet and land clients who often go on to buy upgrades that boost her fees.

 Antonio Diaz / Shutterstock.com

 With hot yoga, naked yoga, stiletto yoga and winery yoga classes — to name just a few options — you’d imagine that yoga teachers have a good expectation of employment.
 Be cautious.
 Yoga is extremely popular, but news reports suggest that teacher training has outpaced the growth in new students.

 By all means, enjoy teacher training and start a business or teach yoga for a studio or gym.
 You may bring in some spending money but, in many markets, probably not enough to live on.

 Personal chefs generally earn between $200 and $500 a day, according to the American Personal & Private Chef Association.
 If you live to cook, it’s a career worth aspiring to.
 The industry is growing, the association says.